Executive board

 - the issuance of securities of whatever kind, liable to result in changes of the share capital.

-The Executive Board meets as often as required in the interests of the Company.
-In 2019, the Executive Board met 37 times, with minutes kept for each of these meetings.
-The Executive Board prepares all files to be submitted to Supervisory Board meetings by providing a detailed presentation of the situation of each activity of the Group during the previous quarter.
+Board prepares all files to be submitted to Supervisory Board meetings by providing a detailed presentation of the situation of each activity of the Group during the previous quarter.
 To that end, the Executive Board ensures the relevance of operating management indicators presented to the Supervisory Board in order to reflect developments affecting the various activities and businesses.

 The Executive Board collectively examines and takes decisions on investment projects submitted to it by operating teams.